oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_cloud_guard_target_responder_recipe_facts_module.rst

 ..
 Description

-- Fetches details about one or multiple Connection resources in Oracle Cloud Infrastructure
+- Fetches details about one or multiple TargetResponderRecipe resources in Oracle Cloud Infrastructure
-- Retrieves a list of all connections.
+- Returns a list of all responder recipes associated with the target identified by targetId
-- If *connection_key* is specified, the details of a single Connection will be returned.
+- If *target_responder_recipe_id* is specified, the details of a single TargetResponderRecipe will be returned.

 ..
 Aliases